 Where companies have done all one could have asked of them in terms of fair and open disclosure, and matched this with a near faultless execution of their strategies, it is always difficult to bring oneself to sell.
 We have nevertheless done so by exiting great performers like Henkel, Roche, Bayer AG and Naver to make way for companies with less favoured valuations.
-We also sold out of a recent acquisition, LinkedIn, after its quick upward burst, and exited Pernod Ricard, Bangkok Bank, Bank of America, Jacobs Engineering, Marvell and Trulia.
-We cut Hindalco and Baidu after strong runs.
+We also sold out of a recent acquisition, LinkedIn, after its quick upward burst, reduced eBay, Pernod Ricard and Bangkok Bank, exited Bank of America, Jacobs Engineering, Marvell, Trulia, Rohm, and cut Hindalco and Baidu after strong runs.